Market Entry Services

 Hybrid models

 Each mode changes speed, control, risk exposure, and marketing investment.
-We choose the mode that fits your capabilities and the market reality.
+We choose the mode that best fits your capabilities and market realities.

 Output: entry mode + channel strategy + responsibilities.